viet34tqc/notebook/interview.md

      sizes="(max-width: 400px) 100vw, (max-width: 700px) 50vw, (max-width: 900px) 33vw, 225px">
 ```

-First, we need to calculate the image size.
+First, we need to calculate the image size from 'sizes' attribute.
 For example, if the viewport < 400px, let's say 350px, the image size will be 100vw, which is 350px.
 Then, the browser will use this image <https://ik.imgkit.net/ikmedia/women-dress-1.jpg?tr=w-350>

 If the viewport is 650px, the image size will be 325px.
 It tells browser to use the picture with minimum of 325px => the browser use <https://ik.imgkit.net/ikmedia/women-dress-1.jpg?tr=w-350>, which is the closest one